 First-Ever Treatment Snaps Young Woman Out of FIRES Seizures

 But her doctors believe a brain inflammation put her into non-stop seizures.
-The condition, rare and seen more often in children, is called FIRE syndrome, for febrile infection-related epilepsy.
+The condition, rare and seen more often in children, is called FIRES, for febrile infection-related epilepsy syndrome.

 It would be more than a month before she would regain consciousness.
 Her local hospital didn't have a neurologist, so she was taken by ambulance two hours to Marquette, Mich.
 The neurologist there realized she was in status epilepticus, a condition that means non-stop seizures; it can be fatal or cause irreversible brain damage.